camilovce/Delilah-Resto/README.md

 127.0.0.1:3000/products
 ```
 #### Delete Product by ID
-Only an admin can delete an user
+Only an admin can delete a product

 ##### Method
 ```